1989 European Parliament election

-The 1989 European Parliament election was a held on Wednesday June 15 to Sunday 18 across the 12 European Union member states in June 1989.
+The 1989 European Parliament election was held on Wednesday June 15 to Sunday June 18 across the 12 European Union member states.
 It was the third European Parliament election but the first time that Spain and Portugal voted at the same time as the other members they joined in 1986.
 Overall turnout dropped to 59%.

 Electoral system

 There was no single voting system for all member states but each of them adopted its own method, established by national law.

 The United Kingdom used a one-round (first-past-the-post) system of 78 constituencies in England, Wales and Scotland, while in Northern Ireland 3 proportional seats were allocated.
 Belgium, Ireland and Italy used a proportional system with subdivision of the territory into constituencies.
 Denmark, France, West Germany, Greece, Luxembourg, the Netherlands, Portugal and Spain used a single national proportional system, although in the case of West Germany the three seats for the West Berlin area were not directly elected but were chosen by the Berlin House of Representatives, given the particular status of the city.